Guernsey-Creative/screenplay-js/README.md

 spec scripts, or feature length screenplays on their website.

-GuernseyBros uses VueJS, Nuxt, and ScreenplayJS to parse Fountain scripts into HTML, providing mobile responsive reading for their scripts and screenplays.
+GuernseyBros uses VueJS, Nuxt, and ScreenplayJS to parse Fountain scripts into HTML, providing mobile responsive scripts and screenplays.

 ### Uploading and Converting a FDX File to Fountain